emrgnt-cmplxty/fermi/docs/docs/1.concepts/web3/nfts.md

 1. Users that are already familiar with blockchain, have their own wallets and understand cryptocurrency basics.
 2. “Casual” users that aren’t familiar with blockchain and don’t know much about it.

 If only the first category is targeted, then everything is quite simple - users are already familiar with main concepts, and will have no problem connecting their own wallet or creating a new one.
 However, if we want to target the second category of users as well, a strategy has to be developed to make onboarding into the blockchain world as smooth as possible.
-While a lot relies on proper UX and is very application-specific, a few architectural patterns and technologies exist to simplify this process: custodial wallets, Axion drops, Prepaid Gas and Implicit Accounts.
+While a lot relies on proper UX and is very application-specific, a few architectural patterns and technologies exist to simplify this process: custodial wallets, Fermi drops, Prepaid Gas and Implicit Accounts.

 [Custodial Wallet](https://www.coindesk.com/learn/custodial-wallets-vs-non-custodial-crypto-wallets/) is a wallet which is managed by a third party.
 In our case, a wallet can be created and stored on a server side, and all blockchain operations could be done using the server as a proxy.